 Texas Penal Code §37.10 Tampering With Governmental Record

-The most serious charge you may be facing, tampering with a legitimate government-issued identification card or driver’s license is subject to particularly strict penalties.
-The charges can range from a Class C misdemeanor to a second-degree felony.
-Typically, it is charged as a third-degree felony, which requires penalties of 2 to 10 years in state prison and a fine of up to $10,000.
+The most serious charge, tampering with a government-issued identification card or driver’s license is subject to particularly strict penalties.
+The charges range from Class C misdemeanor to second-degree felony.
+Typically, it is charged as a third-degree felony, requiring penalties of 2-10 years in prison and up to a $10,000 fine.